Category Archives: Book Reviews

 The final part of the book asks the question, Who was the historical Jesus?
 If Jesus existed who was he?

-Ehrman makes clear that we must differentiate between the the historical Jesus and the Jesus who Christians claim was born of a virgin, worked miracles and rose again from the dead.
+Ehrman makes clear that we must differentiate between the historical Jesus and the Jesus who Christians claim was born of a virgin, worked miracles and rose again from the dead.
 Before the supernatural claims can be addressed we must first determine if Jesus existed.
 We can believe Jesus existed without believing Jesus was born of a virgin, worked miracles, and rose again from the dead.
 The former is a matter history can decide.
 The latter is a matter of theology, of faith.

 According to Ehrman, who was Jesus?
 After reading the book, I would summarize Ehrman’s view like this:

 Jesus was born in relative obscurity in the town of Nazareth.
 His parents were poor and his father was a common laborer.
 As an adult Jesus became a disciple of John the Baptist, and over time became an Jewish apocalyptic prophet.
-He was crucified by the authority on Pontius Pilate.
+He was crucified by the authority of Pontius Pilate.

-In the final part of the book Ehrman has a lot to say about the apocalyptic proclamations of Jesus and his apocalyptic activities.
+In the final part of the book Ehrman has much to say about the apocalyptic proclamations of Jesus and his apocalyptic activities.
 He makes a compelling case for Jesus, the apocalyptic prophet.
 I plan to write several posts in the future about several interesting points Ehrman makes about Jesus and the works he did during his three years of public ministry.

 Who is Dr. Bart Ehrman?